3. Liga: Spectators

 The number of spectators in the 3.
 Liga varies greatly.
 Big city traditional clubs like Dynamo Dresden, 1.
 FC Kaiserslautern, 1.
 FC Magdeburg, FC Hansa Rostock, MSV Duisburg, Arminia Bielefeld, Karlsruher SC, Alemannia Aachen, Eintracht Braunschweig, TSV 1860 Munich and Fortuna Düsseldorf, but also the ambitious newcomer RB Leipzig often had an average attendance of well over 10,000 viewers per game.
 Dynamo Dresden achieved the highest amount with an average of 27,500 spectators in the 2015–16 season.
-For the 2.
-Bundesliga teams, the average attendance is often less than 1,500 spectators per game.
+For the reserve teams, the average attendance is often less than 1,500 spectators per game.
 Werder Bremen II had the lowest value in the 2011–12 season with an average of 626.
 In the 2018–19 season, more than 3 million spectators were registered for the first time with an average of over 8,000, and six clubs achieved a five-digit average attendance.

 Overall the 3.
-Liga has audience numbers that are comparable to the second soccer leagues in Italy (Serie B), France (Ligue 2) and Spain (Segunda División).
-Only the third-rate English football league One has similarly high or higher attendance numbers.
+Liga has attendance numbers that are comparable to the second-tier football leagues in Italy (Serie B), France (Ligue 2) and Spain (Segunda División).
+Only the third-tier English football league One has similarly high or higher attendance numbers.

-(1) Due to the COVID-19 pandemic, spectators were no longer allowed in the stadiums from the 28th matchday onwards, which resulted in reduced attendances.
-In addition, the values are based on data from the DFB.

-(2) Due to the COVID-19 pandemic, spectators were not allowed in the stadiums for the majority of the season.

-(3) Due to the COVID-19 pandemic, not all spectators were not allowed in the stadiums for the first half of the season.